MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 This article outlined several processes aimed at mitigating the possibility that the RAG-based chat system could be exploited or compromised. **Red-teaming** plays a crucial role in ensuring the mitigations are effective.
 Red-teaming involves simulating an adversary's actions aimed at the application to uncover potential weaknesses or vulnerabilities.
 This approach is especially vital in addressing the significant risk of jailbreaking.

-To effectively test and verify the safeguards of a RAG-based chat system, developers need to rigorously assess these systems under various scenarios where these guidelines could be tested.
+ Developers need to rigorously assess RAG-based chat system safeguards under various guideline scenarios to effectively test and verify them.
 This not only ensures robustness but also helps in fine-tuning the system’s responses to adhere strictly to defined ethical standards and operational procedures.

 ## Final considerations that might influence your application design decisions